 Asbestos roof shingles were once marketed as a supreme service.
 Today, it is an infamous public health concern if not handled properly.
 Asbestos roof shingles are made from fibers.
 These fibers make an effective insulator and create stronger plastic, paper cloth, and other materials.
 That was until the dangers of Asbestos became known and the Environmental Protection Agency stated that exposure to asbestos may cause a greater chance of developing harmful health effects such as lung disease.

-Why were Asbestos Roof Shingles Originally So Popular?
-(Why was Asbestos Used in Roof Shingles?)
+Why was Asbestos Used in Roof Shingles?

 - Inexpensive alternative